For Wisconsin ICAC Folks

 its okay to laugh at the funny parts

-SISTERHOOD OF THE TRAVELING TRAUMA– also self explanatory, right?
+SISTERHOOD OF THE TRAVELING TRAUMA– also self-explanatory, right?
 Although would it be funnier (and more meta) if nun Kelli was holding a basketball?

 i choose hope